 induction planner provides a guide for the information you can expect to receive as part of your induction.

 Access to the Learning Place

-To access the mandatory induction on the Learning Place, you will need to call Learning Place Support on 1800 680 445 (follow the prompts) to obtain your logon ID and password.
+To access the Mandatory All-Staff Training and other required programs on the Learning Place, you will need to call Learning Place Support on 1800 680 445 (follow the prompts) to obtain your logon ID and password.
 Please note the Learning Place Support team are available Monday to Friday from 8am to 5pm (excluding public holidays).

 Policy and procedures